th3or14/glsl-precompiler/README.md

 > The #version directive must appear before anything else in a shader, save for whitespace and comments.

-While whitespace comments before `#version` directive are allowed, this precompiler doesn't distinguish between commented and uncommented code.
+While whitespace and comments before `#version` directive are allowed, this precompiler doesn't distinguish between commented and uncommented code.
 So please do not use `#version` directive in comments before uncommented `#version` directive like this

 ```
 // #version 450 core